Position: Beyond Euclidean -- Foundation Models Should Embrace Non-Euclidean Geometries: Conclusion

 \section{Conclusion}

-\textbf{Foundation models benefit from embracing non-Euclidean geometry to resolve the inherent mismatch between Euclidean geometry and the non-Euclidean nature of real-world data.} Non-Euclidean geometries reduce distortion for complex structures and relationships while enabling efficient representations, which is critical for trillion-parameter scaling.
-Aligning architectures with data geometry can potentially mitigate hallucinations, boost efficiency, and unlock heterogeneous scaling.
-We encourage the community to prioritize three directions: unified curvature-adaptive foundation model frameworks, geometry-aware benchmarks, and studying manifold-emergent capability links.
+Foundation models benefit from embracing non-Euclidean geometry to resolve their inherent mismatch with the non-Euclidean nature of real-world data.
+Non-Euclidean geometries reduce distortion for embedding complex structures and relationships while enabling efficient representations, which is critical for trillion-parameter scaling.
+Aligning architectures with data geometry could mitigate hallucinations, boost efficiency, and unlock heterogeneous scaling.
+We encourage the community to consider three directions: unified curvature-adaptive foundation models, geometry-aware benchmarks, and studying manifold-emergent capability links.
 Embracing this paradigm will catalyze AI systems that better reflect the rich geometries of human knowledge and physical reality.